 Your financial statements are key to showing the state and solvency of your business.
-In the event that you want to take out a loan, go public with your company, or look for investors so you can expand, your financial statements and accounting needs to be reviewed.
-This gives lenders and investors a clear, accurate look at your current numbers so they can determine if your business is “worth the risk,” so to speak.
+When you need to borrow money, look for investors for expansion, or take your company public, your financial statements and accounting methods will be reviewed.
+An accurate view of your company’s numbers is critical for lenders and investors in determining whether your business is “worth the risk,” so to speak.

 Defining the Consistency Principle

 Simply put, the Consistency Principle means that once your organization, or, more specifically, your bookkeeper or accounting department, adopts an accounting principle or method of documenting and reporting information, that method has to be used consistently moving forward.
 This applies to the line items on your financial statements, including things like:

 - Profit & loss statements

 Relying on a consistent accounting method ensures that statements and information will be comparable, and it will be easier to see trends and extract accurate information.

 Only when a principle or method has a new version that improves reported financial results should you change.
 In the event of a change, be sure to fully document its effects and include the documentation in the notes that accompany the financial statements.